maiahalle/DS105_Group_Final_Project/README.md

 Gronbeck-Tedesco, J.A.
 (2022) The GOP has revived its 1970s "Traditional family values" playbook, Slate Magazine.
 Slate.
 Available at: https://slate.com/news-and-politics/2022/04/the-gops-new-american-family-values.html (Accessed: January 21, 2023).

 Horowitz, J.M.
 (2020) Wide partisan gaps in U.S. over how far the country has come on gender equality, Pew Research Center's Social &amp; Demographic Trends Project.
 Pew Research Center.
 Available at: https://www.pewresearch.org/social-trends/2017/10/18/wide-partisan-gaps-in-u-s-over-how-far-the-country-has-come-on-gender-equality/ (Accessed: January 27, 2023).

-Iyengar, S. et al. (2019) “The origins and consequences of affective polarization in the United States,” Annual Review of Political Science, 22(1), pp. 129–146.
-Available at: https://doi.org/10.1146/annurev-polisci-051117-073034.

 Jeong, G.-H. and Lowry, W. (2019) “The polarisation of energy policy in the US congress,” Journal of Public Policy, 41(1), pp. 17–41.
 Available at: https://doi.org/10.1017/s0143814x19000175.